bonzupii/AlienRaid/README.md

 Esc (when in character menu, inventory menu or when targetting) - Cancel/Close menu.

 .
 (When standing on a trail) - Take trail to the next level.
 Once you advance, you can not go back.

-If you are having trouble with the including libtcod libraries, try running "pip3 install tcod" and then delete the directory "libtcodpy" from the base game directory, then delete libtcod.so, libtcod.so.0, libtcod.so.0.0.0, libtcod.dll, libtcod-gui.dll and SDL2.dll from the base game directory.

 More monsters, items and equipment types to come!
 Have fun and good luck!